YonathanWubishet/IntroToGithub/README.md

 simply that.
 Version control systems (VCS's) track and manage the version/state of the source code.
 So we can rewind the history of our code and fastforward to our most recent contribution.

-We will also learn a little markdown and a little ruby in the process
+We will also learn a markdown and ruby in the process.

 No better way to learn than to get started.
 Clone this repo and follow along.